nandoviski/bring-me-food-aws/server/readme.md

 # Prisma

-- pnpm seed: (PS: will wipe the tables before seed) to seed the database with initial data
+- npm seed: (PS: will wipe the tables before seed) to seed the database with initial data
 - npx prisma migrate dev --name init: to create the initial migration and set up the database schema
 - npx prisma reset: to reset the database and apply the latest migrations (clean slate)